m-socha/SE464Project/backend/README.md

 Before you run the server, create the database using `db.sh`:

 ```
-$ database/db.sh create
+$ ./db.sh create
- * Deleting database directory data/
+ * Deleting database directory database/
- * Creating a postgres database cluster in data/
+ * Creating a postgres database cluster in database/
  * Starting postgres (logs in postgres.log)
+ * Note: config file instance/application.cfg already exists
- * Running init.sql
+ * Running ./init_db.py
  * Stopping postgres
 ```

+If there are problems, try again with the `-v` flag for verbose output.

-You can look around the database and run ad hoc queries using `db.sh psql`.
+You can look around the database and run ad hoc queries using `./db.sh psql`.
+If you want to set a password on your PostgreSQL user, you can do so in psql using `\password`.
+Then, you'll have to put it in `instance/application.cfg` so that the Flask app can connect to the database.

 ## Run